mitchellh/libvirt-rb/README.md

 ## Installation

 This library will be a gem.
+First, you need to install libvirt, using your OS's respective package manager.
+On OS X:

+**Note: Libvirt installation on OS X is coming along, but is not quite ready yet.
+Expect an update here soon.**

+After installing libvirt, install the gem:

     gem install libvirt